 Alongside the British National

-Curriculum for England and Wales, the Egyptian Ministry of Education (MOE)
+Curriculum for England, the Egyptian Ministry of Education (MOE)

 curriculum for Arabic, Religion & Social Studies is implemented.
 BSE is

 thus recognised by the MOE as a British international school that is licensed

 to teach the Arabic, Religion and Social studies curriculum which ultimately